 Can people who have penalty weeks get access to benefits?

-A few members have been stating their claims have been automatically rolled into PUA with the $167 benefit amount.
-Despite being on PUA, it has been said you will still have to serve those penalty weeks later.
+People have been stated their claims have been automatically rolled into PUA with the $167 benefit amount.
+Despite being on PUA, it has been said you will still have to serve those penalty weeks eventually.

 If I am serving penalty weeks and ineligible for UI, what do I need to do to get PUA?